mel-ektron/ML-projects/README.md

-# ML-projects
+# Author-Attribution

-This repository's purpose is representing my achievements and progress through ML and NLP Projects.
-It will always be underconstruction.
+This repository's purpose is examine of different approaches to author attribution with different methods.
+First aprroach is the classic one, TF-IDF.
+Then Burrow's Delta and finally BERT.
+As expected, accuracy rate is BERT>Burrow'delta>TF-IDF

+Code is basic (and mostly genai) but you can look up to mathematics behind the models with attached the presentation.
+It is not advanced mathematics, despite my expectations and can be understood with basic statistic background.

+Hope it'll be helpfull.